fauna/faunadb-ruby/README.md

 end
 ```

-Install your schema on the server via the `fauna:migrate` Rake task or the Rails
+Install your schema on the server via the `fauna:migrate` Rake task,
-console:
+or directly from the Rails console:

 ```ruby
 Fauna::Client.context(Fauna.connection) do